appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 ### Download the macOS VM and Xcode Images Automatically

-To download and extract the Appcircle runner VM and Xcode images on the background automatically, you can run the command below.
+To download and extract the Appcircle runner VM and Xcode images in the background automatically, you can run the command below.

 <Tabs groupId="macos-image">